Moonlington/tabletopfloreblog/content/posts/Pantheon of Elysium 1.md

 ---
-title: "Pantheon of Elysium"
+title: "Pantheon of Ae'thar"
 date: "2021-07-31"
 categories:
   - "dnd5e"
   - "ttrpg"
   - "worldbuilding"
 tags:
-  - "elysium"
+  - "ae'thar"
   - "religion"
 ---

-Like I said in my last article, this article is going to be me trying to take the (arguably small amount of) knowledge I gained from writing that article and apply that to my new world of _Elysium_.
+Like I said in my last article, this article is going to be me trying to take the (arguably small amount of) knowledge I gained from writing that article and apply that to my new world of _Ae'thar_.
 I want to see what kind of system I want to use and what I want to focus on, and maybe work out some cultures and religions as well.
-As not everyone knows what Elysium is, I'll start by giving a small introduction to the world.
+As not everyone knows what Ae'thar is, I'll start by giving a small introduction to the world.

-## Quick intro to Elysium
+## Quick intro to Ae'thar

-Elysium is a world filled with wonder and fantasy.
+Ae'thar is a world filled with wonder and fantasy.
 The world itself is an enormous expanse of ocean, with floating islands in the sky.
 Skyships are flying over the clouds, going from enormous floating cities to smaller villages on those floating islands.
 There are ruined civilizations that are either still floating through corrupted and dangerous clouds or have fallen and now lie at the bottom of the ocean.

 ### Wishgranter

-The most interesting thing in Elysium is the _Wishgranter_, a colossal building floating above the ocean.
+The most interesting thing in Ae'thar is the _Wishgranter_, a colossal building floating above the ocean.
 It's an extremely challenging dungeon, but grants a wish at the end of it all.
 The Wishgranter has shaped the world to the way it is through many wishes.
 Every time someone makes a wish, the building grows larger, teleports away, and returns to a different place a few decades later.

 ### Factions and Politics

-Many nations in Elysium want the power of the Wishgranter for themselves, which is why the return of the Wishgranter usually is a spark for war.
+Many nations in Ae'thar want the power of the Wishgranter for themselves, which is why the return of the Wishgranter usually is a spark for war.
 Each nation and faction that inhabit these skylands have their wishes they want to fulfill, some for selfish reasons, some for the betterment of the world.

 ### My View

-My vision for Elysium is a world that can house many differing campaigns.
+My vision for Ae'thar is a world that can house many differing campaigns.
 It could be a political campaign with intrigue and subterfuge.
 Perhaps it can house a campaign with a lot of exploration, finding the secrets of the world and its ancient civilizations.
 It could also focus on the Wishgranter itself, which could lead to a very dungeon-heavy campaign.
 Not only that, but it can also be a mix of these types.
 With my last world of _Eden_ being very dark and gloomy, I felt like I wanted to make something more fantasy, with some twists.

 ## Designing The Pantheon